Grand Valley State University Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At GVSU, approximately 63% of students took out student loans averaging $6,284 a year.
-That adds up to $25,136 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At GVSU, approximately 62% of students took out student loans averaging $6,584 a year.
+That adds up to $26,336 over four years for those students.

-How Much Money Do GVSU Graduates Make?students who graduate with a bachelor's degree from GVSU make about $42,800 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $40,800 per year.
+How Much Money Do GVSU Graduates Make?bachelor's degree recipients from GVSU make around $42,800 per year during the early years of their employment.
+This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Grand Valley State University